I’m Judy, welcome to my “home” away from home, Bebe Love Okazu!

 I’m Japanese – American, born and raised in culturally diverse Los Angeles by my first generation Japanese mother and fourth generation Japanese – American father.
 I was raised primarily on Japanese food and a handful of my Dad’s favorite American dishes.

 I mostly cook simple and child-friendly American and Japanese dishes (comfort food).
 However, I married my husband who is Chinese – American, so I’m slowly learning how to cook some of his family’s Chinese dishes.
-I didn’t learn to cook until much later in life, mostly from Mom and through trial and error; but I’m happy to be where I am, enjoying my time in the kitchen.
+I learned to cook much later in life, mostly from Mom and through trial and error; but I’m happy to be where I am, enjoying my time in the kitchen.

-I hold a BA in Economics and an MBA.
-I spent the majority of my career in the corporate world, but I spent the first few years of Bebe’s life as a “stay-at-home-mom”.
+I majored in economics and Japanese in college, and also hold an MBA.
+I spent the majority of my career in the corporate world, but I spent the first few years of Bebe’s life as a stay-at-home-mom.
 Fortunately, my career leading up to motherhood allowed me to travel both professionally and personally to many countries over the years.
 I had the privilege to experience the culture and food of France, Spain, Italy, Germany, Japan, China, Russia, Belgium, Mexico, and England, to name a few.

 Through my travels, I learned to appreciate new foods, seek out new restaurants, and enjoy a variety of ethnic cuisines.
 I’ll try anything once, and I love to eat!
 This drives me to cook and try new recipes.

 While I was pregnant with Bebe, I spent time with my Mom (also known as Bebe’s Obaachan) to learn how to make some of my favorite childhood Japanese dishes.
 This was something I always wanted to do but rarely did, given the pressures of work, travel, graduate school, moving and getting married.